-In this day and age relationships are tested more than ever due to the accessibility of others thanks to social media.
+In this day in age relationships are tested more than ever due to the accessibility of others thanks to social media.
 Being more susceptible to temptation at the ease of sliding in the DM’s of someone you always retweet on Twitter or like their pictures via Instagram, it’s harder to be faithful now than ever before.
 Say for instance you mess up.
 You want another shot?
 Or would you understand if your partner wants nothing to do with you?
 Let’s try the shoe on the other foot.
 Your significant other messes up do you give them another chance or are you one and done?
 Of course your answer can be circumstantial but we want your opinion on whether you would rather give one person 20 chances or give 20 people one chance.
 Let’s discuss in the comments.
 But first, here’s what the duo had to say:

 In a perfect world I would rather give one person one chance and they make the best of it and we live happily ever after but yeah nah this world and generation we live in is FAR from perfect.
 So if I had to choose I would probably decide to give one person 20 chances.
 I know it might sound stupid or naive but hear me out before you judge…

 Personally, I get attached to people fast.
 Self diagnosed myself with attachment issues.
 I know I’m not the only one!
 For me to let someone go I care about is hard af no matter what they did to me.
 I can physically cut them off but mentally it takes a while to get over the situation.
 Therefore I’m more willing to look for the good in a person and give them chances that I know they don’t deserve.
 That’s just who I am.
 I’ve never been a forward type person to wipe my hands with someone on the first mistake.
 I’m not saying that I’ll literally let someone do wrong by me 20 times…that’s tew much but if I care for you I’ll understand that people need time to get their shit together.